The future muon collider for the research of the anomalous neutral quartic $Z\gamma\gamma\gamma$, $ZZ\gamma\gamma$, and $ZZZ\gamma$ couplings: Effective Field Theory for Non-standard interactions of gauge bosons

 Having defined our effective Lagrangian in Eq.
-(1), we can more precisely state the dimension-8 operators that contain contributions of operators with covariant derivatives (Scalar field), contributions of operators with Gauge boson field strength tensors (Tensor field) and contribution of both operators with covariant derivatives and field strength tensors (Mixed field), as follows:
+(1), we can more precisely state the dimension-8 operators that contain contributions of operators with covariant derivatives, contributions of operators with gauge field strength tensors, and contributions of operators with both covariant derivatives and field strength tensors, as follows: